 Most nurses who think of entering a master's program are already practicing nurses.
 They have a good idea of what they want to specialize in before they apply for admission.
 It is crucial to know what you want to study before you enter a nursing master's program.

 Find the Nursing Graduate Program That's Best for You

 The best way to ensure success in a nursing master's program is to understand your individual strengths and career desires and then find the faculty and college setting that are best suited to help you develop those strengths.
 Students must make an effort to educate themselves as to the strength of the faculty in each college's master's program.
 That's the best thing to look for: a strong faculty in one specialty.

 This type of information is not hard for the master's candidate to discover; it just takes time.
-Such information is available from each school's admissions office, which should be more than happy to promote its nursing faculty and support its opinion with proof, such as the research papers that faculty members have published in journals or the number of degrees each faculty member holds.
+Such information is available from each school's admissions office, which should be more than happy to promote its nursing faculty, as well as support its opinion with proof, such as the research papers that faculty members have published in journals or the number of degrees each faculty member holds.

 This type of research is the best way to find a program that meets your needs.
-If you can, narrow the list to three or four nursing graduate schools, and then write each school's admissions department for catalogs and other information.
-Visit the schools and take time to talk to a guidance counselor from the nursing program in each one.
+If you can, narrow the list to three or four nursing graduate schools, and then visit the each school's website to request for additional information from the admissions department.
+You can also visit the schools and talk to a guidance counselor from each nursing program.

 Other key questions to consider when applying for a master's program are: